Hesperian Health Guides

 - Wash your hands frequently with soap and water or use an alcohol-based hand-rub.

-- Wash vigorously with soap and water for 20 seconds, making sure to scrub beneath fingernails and cover the entire hand, wrist, and lower arm.
+- Wash vigorously with soap and water for at least 20 seconds, making sure to clean beneath fingernails and cover the entire hand, wrist, and lower arm.

 - Always wash hands when returning home, after using the bathroom, before meals, and after you cough, sneeze, or blow your nose.